guppykang/joshFaceV2/README.md

 │           └── rnet.npy
 └── README.md
 ```
-No usage of out of the box implementations or usage of opencv (cuz I'm a boss)
+No usage of out of the box implementations (some changes to mtcnn) or usage of opencv (cuz I'm a boss).
+Other than cv2 usage for camera accessibility.
 # MTCNN for facial landmark detection
 [Joint Face Detection and Alignment using Multi-task Cascaded Convolutional Networks](https://arxiv.org/abs/1604.02878).